TanishKolli/flan-t5-multitask-lora/README.md

 -  Loads and formats the **RACE** and **CNN/DailyMail** datasets
 -  Injects **task-specific prefixes** to guide generation
--  Fine-tunes the model using 🤗 Transformers, Accelerate, and PEFT
+-  Fine-tunes the model using Hugging face Transformers, Accelerate, and PEFT
 - **Resumes training** from the most recent checkpoint (if available)
 -  Produces a multi-task capable model with minimal compute